How to Host a Perfect Grandmother Shower

-If your friends are mostly couples, you could include Grandpa in the celebration.
+If you’re the one who plans the baby shower and your friends are mostly couples, you could include Grandpa in the celebration.
 Couples wedding showers have become popular, why not have a Couple’s Grandparent Shower?
 Grandpa’s life is changing, too.
 A Grandparent Shower will celebrate the new Grandpa as well.
 Here is a cute gift for the happy Grandparents.

 A New Grandma Starter Kit.